 - Opportunities vanish for 17-year-olds who are treated like adults.
 A criminal record creates barriers to education, employment, housing, and joining the military.

 Will Protect Our Sheriffs

 - The federal Prison Rape Elimination Act (PREA) requires 17-year-olds to be kept completely separate in adult jails.
 Non-compliance exposes sheriffs to liability and puts Missouri at risk of losing federal funds.
 Keeping kids out of adult jails means sheriffs will not have to retrofit their facilities at enormous expense.

 Will Protect Our Children

 - 17-year-olds don’t belong in adult jails and prisons.
-Youth housed in adult jails are 36 times more likely to commit suicide than youth in juvenile detention.
+Youth housed in adult jails are four times more likely to commit suicide than youth in juvenile detention.
 Youth in adult prisons face high risks of violence and sexual assault, and they often spend up to 23 hours every day in solitary confinement, leading to physical and psychological harm.

 Results from other states that have Raised the Age

 - Youthful offending continued to drop in Connecticut after the age was raised from 16 to 18.
 In fact, Connecticut’s crime czar has attributed some of the state’s public safety improvements in recent years to raising the age.